- Isamu Noguchi

 The Noguchi Museum offers programs for families with children ages 2–11.
 All programs are taught by Museum Educators, and include gallery experiences and hands-on art making.
 Select programs are also offered in Japanese.
 Programs cost $10 for families with up to 4 members (includes Museum admission).

 Programs are free for members of Cool Culture, and Museum members at the Family level and above.
-Museum members also receive priority registration for Art for Families and Art for Tots workshops.
+Members also receive priority registration for Art for Families and Art for Tots workshops.
 Become a member here.

 Why can’t we touch the art in the Museum?